CitrineInformatics/citrine-python/docs/source/formulations_example.rst

         ProcessTemplate(
             "mix",
             uids={"margaritas-id": "mix template"},
-            allowed_names=["simple syrup", "sugar", "water", "lime juice", "triple sec", "tequila", "ice"], allowed_labels=["sweetener", "acid", "alcohol", "simple syrup"]
+            allowed_names=["simple syrup", "sugar", "water", "lime juice", "orange liqueur", "tequila", "ice"], allowed_labels=["sweetener", "acid", "alcohol", "simple syrup"]
         )
     )

-Notice that "simple syrup" is an allowed ingredient name, but we do not distinguish between "simple syrup A" and "simple syrup B."
-This reflects the fact that we only ever use one simple syrup in a mixing process.
-The resulting table will have one column indicating which simple syrup was used and a second column indicating how much was used.
-Distinguishing in this way between the unique id of the material ("simple syrup A," "simple syrup B," etc.) and the generic name of the ingredient ("simple syrup") is especially useful when there are many materials to choose from.
+..
+Hint:: Here we must distinguish between "name" and "identifier".
+    "Name" in this case is an abstract way of describing the types of things that go into a process.
+    "Identifier" is the unique way of referring to one particular material.
+    In this example the template allows the name "lime juice," but does not specify the specific material.
+    For simplicity, this example only includes one type of lime juice, "bottled lime juice," but we might also have "fresh-squeezed lime juice" or several batches of bottled lime juice, each with their own unique identifier.
+    In some cases, such as "ice," for which we know that only one material will be used, we have conflated the name and identifier.

+    Specifying ``allowed_names`` is not required for GEMD, but will make it easier to build the eventual table.
+    In this case, the table will have a super-column describing the use of lime juice in the margarita, with sub-columns for the identifier of the specific lime juice used, its quantity, and any labels to apply.

+    If a suitable set of names are not known, it is possible to be generic: "mixing input 1," "mixing input 2," etc.

 To fill out the example, we illustrate some of the objects involved in specifying the spec for a particular margarita recipe.
-This assumes that the material specs for the raw ingredients and the simple syrups have already been uploaded.
+This assumes that the material specs for the atomic materials and the simple syrups have already been uploaded.

+..
+Attention:: It is important to assign human-readable uids to the Material Runs, as these will be the unique identifiers in the resulting table.

 .. code-block:: python